OctopusDeploy/Architecture/Steps/Components/StepPackages.md

 }
 ```

-Step metadata influences the behaviours Octopus Server will present when presenting and executing the Step.
+Step metadata influences the behaviour of Octopus Server when presenting and executing the Step.

 ### Properties